zaproxy/zaproxy-website/site/content/docs/developer/quick-start-build.md

 For a better understanding of Gradle tasks you can check out the [Gradle user manual](https://docs.gradle.org/current/userguide/userguide.html).

 ## Running ZAP from Source
-With the mandatory add-ons now installed, navigate to the cloned *zaproxy* folder and run the following command:
+Ensuring that the mandatory add-ons are installed, navigate to the cloned *zaproxy* folder and run the following command:
 ```bash
 ./gradlew run
 ```